On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Missing Calculations in the Main Body

 Similarly,

 Combine these and we get

 That is the bilinear form in the main body.
 To show that minimaxing this bilinear form produces a dual LP, we need the following calculations.
-Use $u_{i,n}$ to denote an $n$-dimensional column vector whose $i$th entry is $1$ and the other entries are $0$.
-Denote a zero $n$-dimensional column vector by $0_n$.
+Let $u_{i,n}$ denote an $n$-dimensional column vector whose $i$th entry is $1$ and the other entries are $0$.
+Let $0_n$ denote a $n$-dimensional zero column vector.
 Consider primal problem about variable $x', y'$:

 It is equivalent to the standard LP about variable $x',y',\delta_{1+}, \delta_{1-}$ below:

 The dual problem about variable $\rho,w,z$ is

 It is equivalent to the standard dual LP about variable $w',z',\delta_{21+},\delta_{21-},\delta_{22+},\delta_{22-}$ below: